Call for Papers

 ENTRANCE

-This is for non-presenter participants and participating co-authors who will personally attend the conference.
-You will receive conference materials, be able to attend the lunch, receptions, social activities, and LATVIJAS ARHITEKTU SAVIENĪBAS CERTIFICATE FOR CREDITS proving your participation.
+This product offer is for professionals who need to receive a certificate with Latvian Architects Association approval and for co-authors who will personally attend the conference.
+You will get conference materials, be able to participate in the lunch, receptions, and social activities, and receive a LATVIJAS ARHITEKTU SAVIENĪBAS CERTIFICATE FOR CREDITS proving your participation.

 Scientific Committee